delfair/twerp/README.md

 noun Slang.</br>
 "an insignificant or despicable fellow"</br>
-(also a term of endearment used by Scottish mothers to refer to their naughty offspring)
+(also a term of endearment used by Scottish mothers - especially mine - to refer to their naughty offspring)

 ---